 If you design your equipment layout without considering maintenance and cleaning, you may find yourself squeezing into a too-small space trying to dust and clean equipment or reach a control box.

 Once you’ve designed your layout, you want to be sure that it is working effectively.
-A distillery management solution, like Hoochware, can be a great tool that monitors how efficient your distillery is operating.
+A distillery management solution like OnBatch can be a great tool that monitors how efficient your distillery is operating.

 Finding small ways to adjust your equipment layout and improve distillery efficiency is key to growing your business and achieving success.